-Back pain is a very common condition with 84% of people worldwide experiencing some pain in their lifetime (O’Keeffe, 2017) but it is rarely serious with only 1% of back pain disorders related to cancer, infection, fracture or an inflammatory process and only 5% associated with nerve compression (O’Sullivan, 2015).
+Back pain is a very common condition with 84% of people worldwide experiencing some pain in their lifetime (O’Keeffe, 2017) but it is rarely serious with only 1% of back pain disorders related to cancer, infection, fracture or an inflammatory process and only 5% of back pain associated with nerve compression (O’Sullivan, 2015).
 In most people 90 – 95% is caused by a simple strain of the back and have no diagnosis based on scans and most people recover quickly without the need for treatment (O’Sullivan, 2015).
-There are many myths circulating about the condition but it can be managed sensibly without resorting to drastic measures like surgery.
+There are many myths circulating about the condition and back pain can be managed sensibly without resorting to drastic measures like surgery.

-Below are some common myths and the latest evidence about causes and treatment:
+Below are some common myths about back pain and the latest evidence about cause and treatment:

 Myth 1: I need a scan to show me the cause of my back pain.

 Fact: As said above the majority of back pain is caused by simple strains and sprains and will not change your treatment by the physiotherapist or any other health care provider.
 Based on a person’s medical history and symptoms the GP or physiotherapist will be able to identify if a scan is required.
 According to the latest scientific research scans are only needed when a serious condition is suspected (cancer, fracture, broken bone, infection).
 Research has shown that people who don’t have back pain have disc bulges (30% of 20-year-olds increasing to 96% of 80-year-olds), disc protrusions (29% of 20-year-olds increasing to 43% of those 80 years of age) and facet joint degeneration or arthritis (4% of 20 -year- olds increasing to 83% of 80-year-olds).
 These are normal findings that increase with age and show that results of scans correlate poorly with pain and disability levels.

 Myth 2: Exercise will make my pain worse